A pricing formula for delayed claims: Appreciating the past to value the future: Applications

 Then, for $t \in [0,d )$ we have

-In this case $X_0(t)$ is Gaussian, and dynamics \eqref{EXAMPLE_NEG} could be used to model, for example, the variation margin of an over-the-counter swap, when the collateralization procedure relies on a delayed mark-to-market value of the instrument (see \cite{brigo2013counterparty}, for example). \end{remark}
+In this case $X_0(t)$ is Gaussian, and dynamics \eqref{EXAMPLE_NEG} could be used to model, for example, the variation margin of an over-the-counter swap, when the collateralization procedure relies on a delayed mark-to-market value of the instrument (see \cite{brigo2013counterparty}, page~316, or \cite{BrigoPallavicini2014}, for example). \end{example}